 For adults to be diagnosed with the disorder, they must experience a depressed mood most of the day, nearly every day, for two or more years.
 A person can also expect their doctor to reference the Diagnostic and Statistical Manual of Mental Disorders when diagnosing persistent depressive disorder, a manual published by the American Psychiatric Association.
 If a doctor believes a person has dysthymic disorder, they will likely refer them to a mental health professional for further evaluation and treatment.

 After diagnosis, a combination of medication and talk therapy is generally used to treat chronic depression.
 A doctor will work with each individual to determine the best mix of treatment for the severity of a person’s symptoms, personal preferences, how the diagnosis is impacting quality of life, previous treatment methods, and the ability to take medications without major side effects.

 While medication is believed to be a more effective form of treatment, the combination of both therapy and medication tend to be the best form of treatment.
-When medications are prescribed, the following types of antidepressants are most commonly used to treat persistent depressive disorder:
+When medications are prescribed an in-person or online psychiatrist, the following types of antidepressants are most commonly used to treat persistent depressive disorder:

 - Selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac) and sertraline (Zoloft)

 - Tricyclic antidepressants (TCAs), such as amitriptyline (Elavil) and amoxapine (Asendin)

 - Serotonin and norepinephrine reuptake inhibitors (SNRIs), such as desvenlafaxine (Pristiq) and duloxetine (Cymbalta)